 FirstNet: The History of our Nation's Public Safety Network

-FirstNet is a nationwide wireless broadband network for first responders being built and deployed through a first of its kind public-private partnership between the federal government and AT&T. FirstNet offers public safety a communications network built to their operational and technical needs that helps them save lives and protect our communities.
+FirstNet is a nationwide wireless broadband network for first responders deployed through a first-of-its-kind public-private partnership between the federal government and AT&T. FirstNet offers public safety a communications network built to their operational and technical needs that helps them save lives and protect our communities.

 2001: Public safety identifies a need

-The September 11, 2001, attacks were one of the most devastating events in our nation’s history.
-The tragedy also revealed fundamental problems with the communications systems used by our nation’s first responders.
-The radio systems that law enforcement, fire services, EMS, and emergency management relied on could not easily operate across agencies, and during the crisis, land and mobile phone lines were overwhelmed by a high volume of calls.
+The September 11, 2001, attacks were a devastating moment in our nation’s history.
+The tragedy revealed fundamental problems with the communications systems used by our nation’s first responders.
+The radio systems that law enforcement, fire services, EMS, and emergency management relied on could not easily operate across agencies, and, during the crisis, land and mobile phone lines were overwhelmed by a high volume of calls.

 2001-2012: Public safety advocates for its dedicated network

-The communications challenges first responders faced that day were captured in the 9/11 Commission Report.
+The communications challenges first responders faced on September 11 were captured in the 9/11 Commission Report.
 The 2004 report identified gaps in emergency communications and recommended a nationwide network for public safety communications.

-In the years after the report’s release, public safety organizations and associations came together to press Congress to pass legislation establishing a reliable, dedicated and national high-speed network for first responders.
+In the years after the report’s release, public safety organizations and associations came together to encourage Congress to pass legislation establishing a reliable, dedicated, and nationwide high-speed network for first responders.

 2012: Congress creates the First Responder Network Authority